Cosplay Guides

 From Print Bed to Product: Post-Processing for Professional Quality

-Problem: Layer lines, support scars, and unfinished surfaces make prints look amateurish.
+Problem: Visible layer lines, support scars, and rough surfaces make prints look unfinished.

 Solution:

-2. Priming: Apply several thin coats of a good filler primer (e.g., Rust-Oleum Filler Primer or automotive-grade primer).
-This helps fill any remaining micro-gaps and provides a uniform surface for painting.
+2. Priming: Thin coats of filler primer (Rust-Oleum Filler Primer or automotive grade) fill micro-gaps and give paint something to bond to.
 Sand lightly between coats.

 Pro Tips:

-* Beginner Note: Focus on mastering sanding and priming first.
-A perfectly smooth base coat makes any paint job look better.
+* Beginner Note: Get sanding and priming right before worrying about paint techniques.
+A smooth base makes every paint job look better.

 Setting Up Shop: Etsy Listings, Pricing, and IP Basics